 Don’t complain about your current or former manager.
 Don’t complain about your current or former team of coworkers.
 Don’t complain about the company.

 I once explained that the reason I was leaving was because my current manager was 2000 miles from me and wanted me to call him before I talked to his manager who had his office 20-feet from mine.
 One sentence.
 My inside person later came back to me and said the hiring manager thought I was very negative about my manager and didn’t want anything to do with me.
-Seriously, one sentence and it wasn’t even negative (my boss is a jerk…), it was about the logistics not working right.
+Seriously, one sentence and it wasn’t even negative; it was about the logistics not working right.

 Didn’t matter.
 (Of course, would you want to work for a manager who thought that was negative?
 Not me, so it turned out to be a good thing…).